endybits/github-actions-from-scratch/README.md

     - Actions can be used in Workflow files to define the steps and automate common processes.

 5. 🏃 **Runner:**
-    - A Runner is a server or virtual machine that executes GitHub Actions workflows.
+    - A Runner is a server or virtual machine that executes GitHub Actions workflows, i.e. `runs-on: ubuntu-latest`.
     - GitHub-hosted runners are provided by GitHub and come pre-configured with various software tools and environments.
     - Self-hosted runners are machines you set up and manage yourself, allowing for custom configurations.
     - Runners listen for new workflow jobs and execute them on the designated machine.